k8sautom8/metrics-ml/ANOMALY_DETECTION.md

   - `pod_mem` - Average pod/container memory usage (last 24h)

 - **How It Works**:
+  1. Identifies Kubernetes clusters and groups nodes by cluster membership
-  1. Extracts average resource usage for each node over the lookback window (default: 24 hours)
+  2. Extracts average resource usage for each node over the lookback window (default: 24 hours)
-  2. Normalizes features using StandardScaler
+  3. Normalizes features using StandardScaler per cluster
-  3. Trains IsolationForest with contamination rate (default: 12%)
+  4. Trains separate IsolationForest models for each Kubernetes cluster with contamination rate (default: 12%)
+  5. Compares nodes only against their own cluster baseline (not global baseline)
-  4. Flags nodes where host and pod usage patterns are misaligned
+  6. Flags nodes where host and pod usage patterns are misaligned within their cluster context
+  7. Standalone nodes (no Kubernetes workloads) are excluded from anomaly detection

 - **What It Detects**:
   - Nodes with high host CPU/memory but low pod usage → **Non-Kubernetes workloads** (backups, cron jobs, daemons)
   - Nodes with low host usage but high pod usage → **Potential resource accounting issues**
-  - Nodes with unusual resource patterns compared to cluster baseline
+  - Nodes with unusual resource patterns compared to their cluster baseline (not global baseline)

 - **Output**:
   - Anomaly label: `-1` (anomalous) or `1` (normal)